Learn how to create and send invoices in QuickBooks Online.

 If you plan to get paid in the future for products and services you sell, send your customers an invoice.
 Simply add what you sell to an invoice and email it to them.

-Customers can pay their invoices online through QuickBooks payments or ACH transfer, or you can use an external payment processing platform.
+Customers can pay their invoices online by credit card or ACH bank transfer if you sign up for QuickBooks payments.
+We'll also show you how to handle things if you use an external payment processing platform.

 Step 1: Create and send an invoice